taylorrodriguez/taylor-portfolio/README.md

 # taylor-portfolio
 ## About
 Welcome to my custom portfolio website for my personal projects!
-This was created using HTML, CSS, vanilla JavaScript.
+This was created using HTML, CSS, vanilla JavaScript, and Adobe Illustrator.

 ## Features
 - A contact form that posts messages to a realtime database (Firebase Database)